Find Trade Colleges

 On average, medical assisting graduates from Fortis College - Mobile take out $9,138 in student loans while working on their Undergraduate Certificate.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $74.

-A rank of #2 on this year’s list means Fortis Institute - Birmingham is a great place for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the midsize city of Birmingham, Fortis Institute - Birmingham is a private for-profit school with a fairly small student population.
+Out of the 12 schools in Alabama that were part of this year’s ranking, Fortis Institute - Birmingham landed the # 2 spot on the list.
+Located in the city of Birmingham, Fortis Institute - Birmingham is a private for-profit college with a small student population.

 On average, medical assisting graduates from Fortis Institute - Birmingham take out $9,412 in student loans while working on their Undergraduate Certificate.
 This translates to an average monthly loan payment of $67, based on a 10-year repayment plan.